drainny/vim-live-latex-preview/README.md

+A personal fork of goballooning/vim-live-latex-preview, to use zathura instead of mupdf as pdf reader.

 Note:
 - `bin/` contains some shell scripts used by the plugin.
 Add it to your `PATH`.
 - Some code in `ftplugin/tex/live-latex-preview.vim` is commented.
 That part is not necessary for `pathogen` or `Vundle` users.